K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 The PTT output pin(s) are set to logic 1 (3.3VDC) to operate a buffer which usually inverts the signal thus closing the buffer output to GND, the most common for external amplifiers.
 PTT polarity is easily changed in the code if needed.

 In the near future I will support a 128x32 OLED display with PTT, band, time, date, and grid status.
 LEDs may be placed on the outputs and input as well, TBD.
+Debounce the PTT Input.
+The flex_glitch filter does not apply to the S3 so some debouncing coding required.

 In a more distant future I may make this work over USB and BLE (Bluetooth Low Energy) for an IC-705 with transverter support.
 This already exists in my other projects but this project will have a PCB designed for it, making it a bit more convenient for some.